 Susie is so lovely and helpful.
 We’ve collaborated while working with a mutual client and I’ve seen firsthand that she’s great with social media, project/task management, and more.
 And she’s always keen to learn new things and adapt to new processes in the business.

 Elle is an online business manager for women entrepreneurs and just an all-round amazing, multi-talented human who knows so much about business.
 If I needed an OBM, she’d be my #1 choice!
-I first found Elle via her podcast awhile back, but since then, we’ve connected a lot on Instagram because she has twin toddlers and I find her posts really encouraging because… heck, if Elle can do it with those two little people around, so can I!
+I first found Elle via her podcast a while back, but since then, we’ve connected a lot on Instagram.
+She has twin toddlers and I find her posts really encouraging because… heck, if Elle can do it with those two little people around, so can I!

 Hang on… I’m a copywriter… right?
 Sure am!
 But I won’t always be available for your project and I might not be the right fit for you.
 If I can’t help you out, I’m confident that you’ll find the copywriter you’re looking for in this list of talented (and lovely) people.